MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Get-Content.md

 ### -TotalCount

 Specifies the number of lines from the beginning of a file or other item.
-Negative values cause the cmdlet to return the entire contents.
+A value of `0` returns no lines.
+Negative values cause an error.

 You can use the **TotalCount** parameter name or its aliases, **First** or **Head**.